 Most tutorials use Adobe Photoshop

-CS for their image editing, but you can accomplish great results with the much cheaper Adobe Photoshop
+CC or CS for their image editing, but you can accomplish great results with the much cheaper Adobe Photoshop

 If you want to take the highest quality pictures your camera can muster you should always use uncompressed